chiminey/chiminey/docs/quick_example.rst

    execute stage and the pre-defined core stages, and
 3. :ref:`register  <register_smart_conn>` the smart connector within
    Chiminey so it can be executed.
-4. In this example, we also show how to add a :ref:`sweep functionality <sweep>`  to a smart connector .
+4. In this example, we also show how to add an  :ref:`external parameter sweep <sweep>`  to a smart connector .

 .. _customize_execute_stage: